diffuse/swing/CONTRIBUTING.md

 ## Commit messages

-Ideal commit messages give a high level descripition of your change, and are written in [the imperative mood](https://en.wikipedia.org/wiki/Imperative_mood).
+Ideal commit messages give a high level description of your change, and are written in [the imperative mood](https://en.wikipedia.org/wiki/Imperative_mood).
 For example:

 ```shell
 # this is in the imperative mood